Khat

 If brewed into a tea, tea making equipment.

-Khat has been used in parts of East Africa and the Arabian peninsula for centuries.
+Khat has been used in parts of East Africa and the Arabian Peninsula for centuries.
 Khat chewing has a long history as a social custom amongst the communities from these areas.
 It is used in some Somali, Yemeni and Ethiopian communities in Britain.

 Most areas of the UK have 'street agencies' or projects (sometimes called community drug services or community drug teams) which offer a range of services including information and advice, counselling, needle exchanges and sometimes support groups and complementary therapies such as acupuncture.
 Multicultural organisations may be able to advise on local sources of expertise on khat.
 The increase in stimulant use has led to some agencies offering specialist counselling, cognitive behaviour therapy, acupuncture and other alternative therapies and prescribing of anti-depressants, and also possible referral to residential rehabilitation.
 Some services have extended working hours and may offer weekend support.
 GPs and possibly the local hospital A&E department can make referrals to specialist drug services as well as general medical services, information and advice often in partnership with a drug agency or Drug Dependency Unit.